 Play Color Corners – Go to a room and label each corner with a different color of construction paper.
 Close your eyes and invite your preschooler to choose a corner.
 Call out a color and if your preschooler is there you win!
 Challenge your preschooler to think of food items that are the same color as the construction paper in that corner.
 Trade places and play again.

 These food and nutrition toys and activity sets are a great way to practice hands-on learning around a food and nutrition preschool theme.

 Social-Emotional Activities for a Food and Nutrition Theme

 Eat the Rainbow – Encourage your preschooler to set a goal to ’eat the rainbow.’
 This will help encourage good eating habits and mindfulness around food choices.
-Eating the rainbow helps us remember to eat a range of foods, and therefore a variety of nutrients.
+Eating the rainbow helps us remember to eat a range of foods, and therefore a variety of nutrients in a healthy diet.